LiquidPlanner vs. Task Management Software: An Evaluation Guide

-As a LiquidPlanner product expert, I talk to a lot of people considering a new, better Project Management (PM) tool.
-A question I often get asked is how LiquidPlanner compares to a task management tool—something like Trello or Asana.
-Are we the same, different, better?
+Our LiquidPlanner product experts dedicate a lot of time to speaking with people considering new, more productive Project Management (PM) tools.
+A question we are often asked is: How does LiquidPlanner compare to task management tools like Trello or Asana?

 Project Vs. Task Management

+To begin the comparison, it is important to define the difference between project and task management.
 You can think of project management tools as offering functionality that’s a superset of what’s available in task management tools.
-Task management tools don’t usually have the heft to manage more complex projects, especially ones needed by technology and manufacturing teams who need to make estimations and see how every plan change effects the entire project or portfolio of projects.
+Task management tools don’t usually have the capacity to manage more complex projects, like for technology and manufacturing teams who make estimations in order to see how every plan change affects the entire project or portfolio of projects overall.

 In a nutshell: